-This curated collection brings together articles, publications and online courses to support adult learning and education practitioners in understanding emerging technologies and start embedding them in their practice.
+This curated collection brings together articles, publications, tools, videos, and online courses to support adult learning and education practitioners in understanding emerging technologies and start embedding them in their practice.

-Resources have been collected by the ETHLAE project partners from across Europe.
+Resources have been collected by the ETHLAE project partners from across Europe in 2025.
 The repository includes materials on both technical aspects, how emerging technologies work, and transversal aspects such as ethical considerations and pedagogical approaches.

 Resources are primarily available in English, with some materials offered in other languages.
 The ETHLAE project is not affiliated with any of these organisations, and cannot assume responsibility for their content.